viv13anand/git-journey/README.md

 everyone to see, edit, and share updates in one single place, aka remote.

+a repository is a place where all the versions of your files and their complete change history are stored.
+In
+the case of a local repository, it's a specific folder on your own computer.
+For a
+remote repository, it lives on a cloud server like GitHub.

+You can think
+of a repository as a digital cabinet for your code, a secure place where Git neatly stores every record of your work and every change you have ever made.

 --- how the local part works ---

 In your computer, the folder where you are